 Church’s support

 In the aftermath of the collision, there has been an outpour of support from members of the First Evangelical Free Church.
-Lucas McGarity, a pastor with the First Evangelical Free Church, said his wife Christy has received so many texts and phone calls from those who want to help the Maxwell family that the messages had to be compiled on an Excel spreadsheet.
+Lucas McGarity, a pastor with the church, said his wife, Christy, had received so many texts and phone calls from those who want to help the Maxwell family that the messages had to be compiled on an Excel spreadsheet.

-“You (the congregation) have answered (to offer help and care for the family) by the dozens,” McGarity said to the friends and family gathered at the service.
+“You have answered by the dozens,” McGarity said to the friends and family gathered at the service.

 It was fitting, McGarity said, that Psalm 30 — a chapter about David, the king of Israel, questioning the value of his death — would be read by Black at that day’s service.